Priyanshu79/Machine_Learning/README.md

 ## Machine Learning and AI Courses

-**NOTE :**  Below listed resources(suggested by Yoshua Bengio) are taken from Discord Server Artificial Intelligence (invite link: https://discord.gg/9TVtVEZ)
+**NOTE :**  Below listed resources are taken from Discord Server Artificial Intelligence (invite link: https://discord.gg/9TVtVEZ)

 Here is a collection of some of my favorite FREE online courses on AI/ML:
 1) The best and the most popular ML course is Andrew Ng's (Stanford) ML